aerizostudios/martify-site-4ec0a/content/pages/index.md

 seo:
   title: Martify - Create your own online store
   description: >-
-    An online store with all the tools you need to build, manage, and grow your business.
+    An online marketplace with all the tools you need to build, manage, and grow your store business.
 Grow your Ecommerce by taking it online with Martify.
   extra:
     - name: 'og:type'
       value: website